dwaite/connect/How-Sign-in-with-Apple-differs-from-OpenID-Connect.md

     - Both desensitizing users by asking users too much action and not being able to ask for explicit consent increases the privacy risk for end users.
       These parameters are there to enable hitting the right balance but Sign in with Apple just bails harting the interoperability.
 - Exchanging the authorization code according to https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens should present a non-standard `grant_type=authorization_token` but using the standards-compliant `grant_type=authorization_code` actually works whereas the former does not, so the documentation is incorrect.
+- Using unsupported or wrong parameters (e.g. non-existing `response_type`, `scope`, `client_id`, or `redirect_uri`) always results in the same message in the browser that says “Your request could not be completed because of an error.
+Please try again later.” without any explanation about what happened, why this is an error, or how to fix it.

 TODO: Run against the OIDF OpenID Connect certification tool and provide the results and explanation.